djizco/mern-server/README.md

 # MERN Server

-Server for MERN Boilerplate.
-This project is meant to be used alongside with MERN Client.
+For those who wish to separate [MERN Boilerplate](https://github.com/djizco/mern-boilerplate) into the client and server, this repo is for the server.
+This project is meant to be used alongside [MERN Client](https://github.com/djizco/mern-client).

 ## Requirements